 - Transportation Improvements: Planned transportation projects can impact the appeal of the property to renters and the property’s long-term value.

-- Political Leadership: Strong, forward thinking political leadership can help to increase the value of real estate prices in the long run.
-A city that is innovative, entrepreneurial and flexible will attract good things for businesses and residents to that particular area.
+- Political Leadership: Strong, forward-thinking political leadership can help to increase the value of real estate prices in the long run.
+An innovative, entrepreneurial, and flexible city will attract good things for businesses and residents to that particular area.